IDENTIFY. ATTRACT. ENGAGE.

 • Build a relationship with your prospective buyers so that when they are ready to buy, they think of you.

 By knowing who to talk to, what to say to them, and what to do for them, you can connect your solution to customers to solve their problems.
-Who they are, what they want and how they want to be treated are not just essential principles for great marketing your business; these principles also work across all relationships in life.
+Who they are, what they want, and how they want to be treated are not just essential principles for great marketing your business; these principles also work across all relationships in life.

 Sellerant logomark

-Brand Audit
+Brand Message

 If you don’t know where you are, it’s hard to get to where you want to be.
 This is especially true in branding.

-A brand audit is a snapshot in time that looks at your branding from end to end.
-The audit evaluates your internal perspective, your external reception and your customer-facing point of view.
+brand audit is a snapshot in time that looks at your company branding from end to end.
+The audit evaluates your internal perspective, your external reception, and your customer-facing point of view.
 While it serves as an important checkpoint, it is not, in itself, a brand strategy.
 It can be used, however, as a starting point for improving and evolving to grow your business and elevate your brand.

 Typically, a brand audit will examine: